darwin-morocho/darwin-morocho/README.md

 <br/>

-Mobile developer with extensive experience in the development of native and multi-platform mobile applications for iOS and Android.
+Senior Mobile developer with extensive experience in the development of native and multi-platform mobile applications for iOS and Android.